nicholasrokosz/nicholasrokosz/README.md

 Right now I'm most focused on mastering JavaScript & React

+Check out some of my past projects at [portfolio.nickrokosz.com](https://portfolio.nickrokosz.com/)

 To contact me about a job or anything else, email me at [contact@nickrokosz.com](mailto:contact@nickrokosz.com)

 ### Some of my favorite tools/technologies: